Table of Contents

 These settings help determine what term(s) and department(s) to look at, and they control what will happen to sections that violate the rule.

-Available settings give you a way to define exempt departments, exempt sections, allowed phases, relevant terms, applicable filters, and more.
+Available settings give you a way to define exempt departments, exempt sections, applicable filters, and more.

 Creating Custom Rules